Ventricular Septal Defect

-Surgery is not usually performed in newborns because small defects will close spontaneously in 20-25%.
-The surgery also is more risky in the first few months of life; the risk of death from the operation is higher in the first 6 months of life than later.
+Surgery is not usually performed in newborns because small defects will close spontaneously in 20%-25% of cases.
+The surgery also is more risky in the first few months of life; the risk of death from the operation is higher in the first 6 months of life.

 Researchers are testing devices that cover the defect, performed in the cardiac catheterization laboratory, not by open heart surgery.